dduriba/dduriba.github.io/_posts/English/2025-01-12-cyberpunk-2077-shards.md

 {: .notice--cyberpunk-red}

 <div class="cyberpunk-bg cyberpunk-cyan">
 DELAMAIN
+<br><br>
 Need to be on time for an important meeting?
 Don't want your valuable tech to fall into the wrong hands?
-Or maybe you just don't like crowds?
+Or maybe you just don't like crowds?<br>
 With Delamain, you leave your problems at the door.
 Our corporate transport service has a fleet of over 20 ARMORED CARS ready and waiting to bring you to your destination in comfort and security.
+<br><br>

-  We guarantee:
+We guarantee:<br>
-  - secure transport for individuals and packages in the Night City area;
+> secure transport for individuals and packages in the Night City area;<br>
-  - quality that goes hand in hand with speed;
+> quality that goes hand in hand with speed;<br>
-  - professional customer servers;
+> professional customer servers;<br>
-  - specifications to suit even the most demanding clients;
+> specifications to suit even the most demanding clients;<br>
-  - discounts for loyal customers.
+> discounts for loyal customers.
+<br><br>
 They say that most accidents happen in the home.
 They're wrong.
 Did you know that over 82% of crimes and accidents happen on the streets?
 Thanks to Delamain, you'll never have to worry about statistics again.
 Our clients' comfort and security is our #1 priority.
+<br><br>

-  We hold ALL safety requirement certificates!
+We hold ALL safety requirement certificates!<br>
 WE DON'T ASK QUESTIONS!
+<br><br>
 There's no sound more beautiful than the symphony of hostile bullets bouncing off our armored windows.
 Try the EXCELSIOR PACKAGE and enjoy our maximum security option.
+<br><br>

-  Safety is the one luxury you CAN afford.
+Safety is the one luxury you CAN afford.<br>
 So what are you waiting for?
 Order a Delamain TODAY.

-  DELAMAIN
+<br><br>
+DELAMAIN<br>
 LEAVE YOUR PROBLEMS AT THE DOOR
 </div>

 ## KONPEKI PLAZA
 {: .notice--cyberpunk-red}

 <div class="cyberpunk-bg cyberpunk-cyan">

-  KONPEKI PLAZA
+KONPEKI PLAZA<br>
 Luxury.
 Beauty.
 Discretion.
+<br><br>
 What holds more power than a place?
 An idea.
 Konpeki Plaza is more than a hotel - it is a space in which reality is curated to even the most refined tastes and sensibilities.
 At Konpeki Plaza, you'll find 420 exclusive apartments, 20 conference rooms, 14 fully equipped pools, and the finest bars, restaurants and that which cannot be measured by numbers alone - luxury, beauty and discretion.
 Our world-class customer care will fulfill even the deepest needs and desires of our guests, turning your stay in Konpeki Plaza into an unforgettable experience.
 When it comes to the comfort of our clients, there is no such thing as the impossible.
+<br><br>
 Discover new dimensions of comfort, enjoy the best Night City has to offer.
 </div>

 # Literature